adithyav09/Markdown/02-Markdown-Basics/README.md

 ### Favorite Foods

 1. Fruits are really good for you.
    Get atleast 1-2 servings in per day.
 2. Veggies are great for vitamins and minerals.
 3. This list item contains a quote.

 > Here is a quote

+# Horizontal Rule Example

+Paragraph 1

+---

+Paragraph 2

+# Links Examples

+Oe of the most popular search engine is [Google](http://google.com "Google Search")